 Not only had he accepted another offer but he also felt the long wait was either indicative of poor processes at the leadership level or that he was a “backup” candidate who was being kept on the hook in case the school didn’t find someone better.

 A slow recruitment process is a problem in any industry, but it’s a disaster in the competitive teacher recruitment field today.

 If you aren’t willing to make an offer to a candidate quickly, you need to be willing to lose that candidate.
 If making an offer to a candidate you’d like to hire isn’t your most urgent task, it should be.

-While it’s easy to get slowed down by wanting to see just one more candidate or the feeling that “ the next one could be perfect,” in this environment, this wishful thinking will leave you with open positions at the beginning of the school year.
+While it’s easy to get slowed down by wanting to see just one more candidate or the feeling that “ the next one could be perfect,” this wishful thinking will leave you with open positions.

 Even worse, it will burden your team as they struggle to pick up the slack from being understaffed, knowing that you could’ve had a hire if you would have moved a little more quickly.

 If you work in a large district where HR has their own process, you might be thinking this is out of your hands.
 But that isn’t true!